aataraxiaa/BikeProvider/README.md

 ## License

-SPBBikeProvider is available under the MIT license.
+BikeProvider is available under the MIT license.
 See the LICENSE file for more info.